Multiple electrode aggregometry: Prostaglandin E1 Reagent

 Prostaglandin E1 (PGE1) is a platelet inhibitor that causes an increase in cyclic adenosine monophosphate (cAMP) in platelets by stimulating adenylyl cyclase activity. cAMP is an intracellular signaling molecule, and the increase in cAMP inhibits calcium mobilization and platelet aggregation induced by activation of the ADP receptor P2Y1.
 Activation of the P2Y1 receptor initiates platelet aggregation in response to ADP.
 The P2Y1 receptor is required for ADP-induced platelet activation, but is not sufficient for a full platelet aggregation in response to ADP.

 cAMP inhibits platelet aggregation, and decreased amounts of cAMP in platelets lead to platelet aggregation.

 The PGE1 reagent is used together with the ADP test for two purposes: the assessment of ADP high sensitivity (HS) and of positive controls of the ADPtest.

-When a small amount of PGE1 (20 µl) is added to the ADPtest, it induces a moderat inhibition of aggregation in normal samples, but greatly increases the sensitivity of platelets to inhibition by clopidogrel.
+When a small amount of PGE1 (20 μL) is added to the ADPtest, it induces a moderat inhibition of aggregation in normal samples, but greatly increases the sensitivity of platelets to inhibition by clopidogrel.
 This is why the modified test is called "High Sensitivity".